ladrians/RoboND-MapMyWorld-Project-P7/README.md

 #### Collisions

 The provided world was not detecting collisions and thus the Lidar sensor didn't provide any information, the `scan` topic was empty.
-The problem was that the default Gazebo model lacked the `collision` tag in it's [SDF](http://sdformat.org/spec?ver=1.6&elem=sdf) definition.
+The problem was that the default Gazebo model lacked the `collision` tag in its [SDF](http://sdformat.org/spec?ver=1.6&elem=sdf) definition.
 The solution was found using this [thread](https://udacity-robotics.slack.com/archives/C9E2PMMT4/p1532492850000135) on the slack community.

 ```
 <collision name="collision">